akandala/ShortHack/README.md

   ### Non-functional:
         1) Docorizing the application
-        2) Continous Integration using GitHub actions
+        2) Continuous Integration using GitHub actions

 ## Tech: